John Hansen Artist Materials and Technique

 4. Candles and Rose - Final

-After the dead painting layers, a few more oil paint tube colours are added which will extend the palette range.
-These are usually yellow, reds, and blues.
-This artwork also called for the addition of Viridian Green.
-Colour mixtures toward the end of a painting tend to be mixed to cleaner hues which can be broken into variations of saturation by how thin or thick the paint is applied.
-Final stages are brought about by how the painting developed a built configuration of tones and values.
+This example does not illustrate all intermediate stages.
+After completing the dead painting layers, a few more oil paint tube colours were added to expand the palette range.
+These typically included yellow, red, and blue.
+This artwork also required the addition of Viridian Green.
+Towards the end of a painting, colour mixtures tend to be blended to achieve purer hues.
+Variations in saturation can be achieved by adjusting the thickness of the paint application.
+The final stages were determined by how the painting developed a structured configuration of tones and values.

-My goal is to best create a unity within the whole composition and to strike a strong relationship of the overall effect with my initial concept.
+My primary goal is to create a unified composition and establish a strong connection between the overall effect and my initial concept.